 This means that before you visit the RCBL, you need to determine whether they hold the parish registers that you are interested in.
-You can now download the most up to date and comprehensive catalogue for Church of Ireland parish registers in the Republic of Ireland from the Representative Church Body Library ‘Archive of the Month‘ pages.
-This list was published in July 2014.
+You can now download the most up to date and comprehensive catalogue for Church of Ireland parish registers in the Republic of Ireland from the Representative Church Body Library.
+This is periodically updated.
 The catalogue lists all parishes in 19th century Ireland, the records that survive for each parish and where those registers can be found.
 You will find a similar Guide to Church Records for Northern Ireland on the PRONI website.
 Both of these catalogues will help you to decide where you need to go to consult the records relevant to finding your Irish roots.

 If you do need to visit the Representative Church Body Library you can get there by the No. 14 Bus from Dublin City Centre.
-Just ask the driver to let you off at Braemor Park.
+Just ask the driver to let you off at Braemor Park (full address below).
 You can also get the Luas Tram from Stephen’s Green to Windy Arbour (with a 15 minute walk to reach the archive).
 There is limited parking at the library if you intend to drive.

 The library is open from 9.30am to 1pm and from 2pm to 5pm, if you are planning a visit, make sure you do not arrive just before or during lunch, when the library is closed.
+From February 2019 the library will only be open Monday to Thursday.
 There is very little entertainment or refreshment to be had in this suburb of Dublin at lunchtime on a weekday.